Home - Soup and Stew - Thai Coconut Red Lentil Soup

 • Heat the oil in a large pot or Dutch oven over medium heat.
 Add the onion and carrot and cook 5 minutes, or until softened.

-• Stir in the garlic, tomato paste, curry paste and cayenne and cook until fragrant, about 1 minute.
+• Stir in the garlic, tomato paste, curry paste, turmeric and cayenne and cook until fragrant, about 1 minute.

-• Add the lentils, 1 teaspoon salt and the water.
+• Add the lentils, 1 teaspoon salt and the broth or water.
 Bring to a simmer, then turn the heat down to medium-low.
-Partially cover the pan and cook 20 minutes, until the lentils have swelled and softened and the mixture is thickened.
+Partially cover the pan and cook about 20 minutes, until the lentils have swelled and softened and the mixture is thickened.

 • Remove from the heat and stir in the coconut milk and lime juice.
 Taste and season with additional salt if you like.
 Serve in bowls garnished with cilantro.